 The dreaded COVID-19 has been running rough shot across the world.
 But here in the UK, many were left with a sigh of relief.
 When the government announced they would able to take a 3-month mortgage payment holiday if they needed to.

 In short, this means anyone with a mortgage can take a short break from keeping up payments.
 Allowing them to afford their regular necessities during a difficult time.

 Whilst most lenders have agreed to this are willing and able to take care of their borrowers when it’s greatly needed.
 There’s, of course, some who aren’t as clear nor consistent with this.

-We have taken some time to look through the information presented, as well as checking with the lenders we have on panel as they develop their response.
+We have taken some time to look through the information presented.
+As well as checking with the lenders we have on the panel as they develop their response.

 Below is some point of note which could save you some confusion and anguish over the coming months; summaries of what they are, what lenders are doing and who has access to do this.

 Mortgage payment holidays are agreements you make with your bank, building society or mortgage lender to take a break from your monthly mortgage payments for a set period.
 In the case of the current COVID-19 crisis, you’re allowed up to 3-months.

 This doesn’t mean you’ll never have to pay the amount back, as the 3 months will be added on at the end of your term or your payments will be recalculated at a slightly higher level.

 Your interest, however, carries on as normal, meaning you’ll technically be paying an additional 3 months of interest on top of what you’ve already paid.